revblaze/Glow/README.md

 <img src="Cover.png" width="860" />

 <b>Glow</b> is an open source, leight-weight web browser for the iOS and macOS platforms.
-Based on the Opera Neon browser.
-Currently in heavy development.
+Inspired by the Opera Neon browser.
+Currently in heavy development (currently delayed due to school).

 ## Goals
 The Glow web browser was built from the ground up for durability and speed.
 The end goal is to create a beautiful product written in Swift.